Bombardier–Alstom HHP-8

-The Bombardier–Alstom HHP-8 (High Horse Power 8000) is a type of twin-cab electric locomotive manufactured by a consortium of Bombardier Transportation and Alstom for Amtrak and MARC.
-The locomotive's electrical drive technology is directly derived from the SNCF BB 36000 manufactured by Alstom.
+The Bombardier–Alstom HHP-8 (High Horse Power 8000) is a twin-cab electric locomotive built for Amtrak and MARC by a consortium of Bombardier and Alstom.
+Its electrical system was based on Alstom's BB 36000 locomotive.

-A small class size and reliability problems with correspondingly high per capita maintenance and replacement costs led Amtrak to retire all of its HHP-8s after only a decade in service.
-MARC initially made the decision to retire their HHP-8s, but later opted to refurbish their fleet from 2017 to 2018.
+Due to a limited number of locomotives produced and reliability issues leading to high maintenance costs, Amtrak retired all its HHP-8s after only 15 years of service.
+MARC initially planned to follow suit but ultimately chose to refurbish their HHP-8 fleet between 2017 and 2018.

 Background

 Amtrak assumed control of almost all private sector intercity passenger rail service in the United States on May 1, 1971.
-The centerpiece of Amtrak's system was the Northeast Corridor, a 457 mi line between Washington, D.C. and Boston, Massachusetts, via New York City.
+The centerpiece of Amtrak's system was the Northeast Corridor, a 457 mi line between Washington, D.C., and Boston, Massachusetts, via New York City.
 The line was electrified from Washington through New York to New Haven, Connecticut; diesel locomotives handled trains over the remaining 157 mi between New Haven and Boston.
 In the 1990s Amtrak rebuilt and electrified the route as part of the project which established high-speed Acela Express service between Washington and Boston.
-The elimination of diesel service between New Haven and Boston meant that Amtrak would need additional electric locomotives to pull conventional trains east of New Haven.
+The extension of electrification between New Haven and Boston meant that Amtrak would need additional electric locomotives to pull conventional trains east of New Haven.
 Neither of Amtrak's existing designs, the EMD AEM-7 and GE E60, were still in production, and the latter was slated for retirement.
 Amtrak chose to have Bombardier and Alstom, makers of the Acela Express, produce a visually-similar derivative for conventional service.

 Design

 The HHP-8 measures 67 ft 1 in long by 10 ft 4 in wide and stands 14 ft 2 in tall (from the rail to the locomotive roof, excluding the pantographs).
 This was 16 ft longer than the AEM-7, though still shorter than the E60.
 The locomotive weighs 220000 lb.
 The carbody is stainless steel; the locomotive has a 6 MJ crash energy absorbance structure.

-Reflecting the varied electrification schemes on the Northeast Corridor the locomotives were designed to operate at three different voltages: 12 kV 25 Hz AC, 12.5 kV 60 Hz AC, and 25 kV 60 Hz AC.
+Reflecting the varied electrification schemes on the Northeast Corridor the locomotives were designed to operate at three different voltages: 25 kV 60 Hz AC (used between Boston and New Haven), 12.5 kV 60 Hz AC (used between New Haven and New York), and 12 kV 25 Hz AC (used between New York and Washington).
 The electrical traction system is directly derived from the system used on Alstom's BB 36000 Astride locomotives; this includes four 1.5 MW three phase asynchronous traction motors powered by GTO based inverters, with one inverter per motor; the electric system also allows regenerative and rheostatic braking.
 The locomotives were designed for up to 135 mph operation but are actually limited in service to Federal Railroad Administration Tier 1 standards, operating up to 125 mph.